dinyad-prog00/llm--text2sql-chatbot-api/README.md

 5. **Place your Google Cloud Service Account Key (Only if using BigQuery)**:

-    Copy from Vault secrets as JSON: `cdp-ciam-admin-console/hmbu/dev/ciam-gcs-dsip.data-read`.

-    Paste in JSON file and place it in the root directory as `.keys/ciam-gcs-dsip.data-read.json`.
+    Paste in JSON file and place it in the root directory  `.keys/`.

 6. **Running the Server**: